LucasDelfino92/morrowindsharp/mw#.md

 ### Manually installing mods with Mod Organizer 2

 Sometimes authors will block the **Mod manager download** option in Nexus, and you will have to download the mod manually.
-In other occasions, you will download a mod from a different site altogether.
+On other occasions, you will download a mod from a different site altogether.

 - Download your file.
 - In Mod Organizer 2, click the **Install a new mod from archive** ![Archive](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/MO_Archive.png) button.